browserengineering/book/book/http.md

 Encrypted connections
 =====================

 So far, our browser supports the `http` scheme.
-That's pretty good: it's the most common scheme on the web today.
-But more and more, websites are migrating to the `https`\index{HTTPS} scheme.
-I'd like this toy browser to support `https` because many websites today require it.
+That's a pretty common scheme.
+But more and more, websites are migrating to the `https`\index{HTTPS} scheme, and many websites require it.

 The difference between `http` and `https` is that `https` is more secure---but let's be a little more specific.
 The `https` scheme, or